Cyrus Cylinder: Biblical interpretations

 Places in Mesopotamia mentioned by the Cyrus Cylinder.
-Most of the localities it mentions in connection with the restoration of temples were in eastern and northern Mesopotamia, in territories that had been ruled by the deposed Babylonian king Nabonidus (excepting Susa).
+Other than Susa, most of the localities it mentions in connection with the restoration of temples were in eastern and northern Mesopotamia, in territories that had been ruled by the deposed Babylonian king Nabonidus.

-The Bible records that some Jews (who were exiled by the Babylonians), returned to their homeland from Babylon, where they had been settled by Nebuchadnezzar, to rebuild the temple following an edict from Cyrus.
+The Bible records that some Jews returned to their homeland from Babylon, where they had been settled by Nebuchadnezzar, and were given resources to rebuild the temple following an edict from Cyrus.
 The Book of Ezra (1–4:5) provides a narrative account of the rebuilding project.
 Scholars have linked one particular passage from the Cylinder to the Old Testament account:

 From [?] to Aššur and [from] Susa, Agade, Ešnunna, Zabban, Me-Turnu, Der, as far as the region of Gutium, the sacred centers on the other side of the Tigris, whose sanctuaries had been abandoned for a long time, I returned the images of the gods, who had resided there [i.e., in Babylon], to their places and I let them dwell in eternal abodes.
 I gathered all their inhabitants and returned to them their dwellings.

-This passage has often been interpreted as a reference to the benign policy instituted by Cyrus of allowing exiled peoples, such as the Jews, to return to their original homelands.
-The Cylinder's inscription has been linked with the reproduction in the Book of Ezra of two texts that are claimed to be edicts issued by Cyrus concerning the repatriation of the Jews and the reconstruction of the Temple in Jerusalem.
+Though the Jewish people and their homelands go unnamed, this passage has often been interpreted as a reference to the biblical edicts of repatriation and rebuilding of the temple.
 The two edicts (one in Hebrew and one in Aramaic) are substantially different in content and tone, leading some historians to argue that one or both may be a post hoc fabrication.
 The question of their authenticity remains unresolved, though it is widely believed that they do reflect some sort of Persian royal policy, albeit perhaps not one that was couched in the terms given in the text of the biblical edicts.